-For more information, see:
+For more information, see -xpchstop, "2.12.10 hdrstop" on page 47.

-- "B.2.152 -xpchstop=[file|<include>]" on page 300. - "2.11.10 hdrstop" on page 46.

-B.2.151.1 Creating a Precompiled-Header File Automatically
+B.2.152.1 Creating a Precompiled-Header File Automatically

-The compiler can generate the precompiled- header file for you automatically in one of two ways.
+The compiler can generate the precompiled-header file for you automatically in one of two ways.
 One way is for the compiler to create the precompiled-header file from the first include file it finds in the source file.
-The other way is for the compiler to select from the set of include files found in the source file starting with the first include file and extending through a welldefined point that determines which include file is the last one.
+The other way is for the compiler to select from the set of include files found in the source file starting with the first include file and extending through a well-defined point that determines which include file is the last one.
 Use one of the flags described in the following table to determine which method the compiler uses to automatically generate a precompiled header.

-TABLE B-39 The -xpch Flags
+TABLE 75 The -xpch Flags

 Flag Meaning -xpch=auto The content of the precompiled-header file is based on the longest viable prefix that the compiler finds in the source file.
 This flag produces a precompiled-header file that consists of the largest possible number of header files.
-For more information, see "B.2.151.5 The Viable Prefix" on page 297 -xpch=autofirst This flag produces a precompiled-header file that contains only the first header found in the source file.
+For more information, see "B.2.152.5 The Viable Prefix" on page 331 -xpch=autofirst This flag produces a precompiled-header file that contains only the header found in the source file.

-B.2.151.2 Creating a Precompiled-Header File Manually
+B.2.152.2 Creating a Precompiled-Header File Manually